khulnasoft-lab/design.khulnasoft.com/contents/accessibility/screen-readers.md

 ### Identifying problems

-- Generic or ambiguous link text ("click here", "read more", "learn more"):
+- Generic or ambiguous link text such as "click here", "read more", or "learn more":
   - Replace with specific, descriptive text that indicates the destination.
   - Include the topic or subject in the link text.
   - Ensure the link makes sense when read out of context.